OhDeerNeil/ohdeerneil.github.io/content/projects/breachers/index.md

 **Created with** Unity3D, Blender, Photon Fusion **Developed for** Meta Quest 2/Meta Quest 3, Oculus Rift, Pico, Omni One, Viveport, Playstation VR2, Steam VR

-### The team:
-Created by TriangleFactory, at peak the team was around 25 people.

 ### My role:
 As a junior programmer, my role existed out of the expected support of main features, with the following being some of the main features I was responsible or co-responsible for: